 Purin (Japanese Custard Pudding)

-Topped with a deliciously bittersweet caramel sauce, Purin (Japanese Custard Pudding) is a popular homemade dessert.
-This recipe is Japan‘s take on crème caramel—also called flan or caramel pudding.
-Follow my tips for a foolproof caramel and a silky smooth custard.
+This recipe is Japan’s take on crème caramel or flan.
+Follow my tips for a foolproof caramel and a custard that is perfectly silky and smooth every time.

 Get Recipe